 A baby born to a mother who has ITP may have a low blood platelet count a few days to a few weeks after birth.
-These babies are usually kept in the hospital for several days for observation (watching to make sure they are okay) before they go can home.
+These babies usually are kept in the hospital for several days.
+That way, doctors can make sure they are okay before sending them home.
 If the baby’s platelet count is very low, treatment is available to speed recovery.

-I bruise easily.
+- I bruise easily.
 Do I have idiopathic thrombocytopenic purpura (ITP)?

-What are some other symptoms of idiopathic thrombocytopenic purpura?
+- What are some other symptoms of idiopathic thrombocytopenic purpura?

-Did I inherit ITP?
+- Did I inherit ITP?
 Can I pass it on to my children?

-How is ITP treated?
+- How is ITP treated?

-What are the side effects of prednisone?
+- What are the side effects of prednisone?

-What can I do to reduce the symptoms of ITP?
+- What can I do to reduce the symptoms of ITP?